How to use cnc lathe machine

 Each tool has precise axis offsets that make it cut accurately.
-Axes differ from one manufacturer to the other and from one lathe tool to another.
+Axes differ from one manufacturer to another and from one lathe tool to another.
 Be careful and observant when setting the axes to offset.
 There has to be the correct offset for each lathe tool, which does not mean it has to be the same as the one recommended by the supplier.

 Set the work offset

 Rotate the turret to any cutting tool that you have set offset.
 Run the spindle and jog the cutter manually.
 It has to face off the end of the workpiece, and that should leave a smooth surface.
 Rework the position of the tool under the Z-axis work offset.